salvadorxe/portfolio-1/src/content/projects/network-tree.md

   description: Participant walkthroughs of an early prototype influenced changes to key frames and interaction flows.
   steps:
     - quote: "I enjoy the visualization of my groups...but the layout does not feel as organized.
 Too many contacts may become overwhelming"
-      designChange: Revise structure of communities on home page and make affordances more clear.
+      designChange: Revise structure of communities on home page and make affordances clearer to execute.
       images:
         - ./images/user1.png
     - quote: "I can find relevant contact information and visiting contact pages seems useful.
 Scheduling reminders feels burdensome"